History of California before 1900: Micheltorena administration and Californio revolt

 In response, Mexican president Antonio López de Santa Anna sent Brigadier General Manuel Micheltorena and 300 men to California in January 1842.
 Micheltorena was to assume the governorship and the position of commandant general.
-In October, before Micheltorena reached Monterey, American Commodore Thomas ap Catesby Jones mistakenly thought that war had broken out between the United States and Mexico.
+In October, before Micheltorena reached Monterey, American Commodore Thomas ap Catesby Jones mistakenly thought that war had broken out between the U.S. and Mexico.
 He sailed into Monterey Bay and demanded the surrender of the Presidio of Monterey.
 Micheltorena's force was still in the south, and the Monterey presidio was undermanned.
 As such, Alvarado reluctantly surrendered, and retired to Rancho El Alisal.
 The next day Commodore Jones learned of his mistake, but Alvarado declined to return and instead referred the commodore to Micheltorena.

 Micheltorena eventually made it to Monterey, but was unable to control his troops, a number of whom were convicts.
 This fomented rumors of a revolt, and by 1844, Alvarado himself became associated with the malcontents and an order was given by Micheltorena for his arrest.
-His detention was short-lived as Micheltorena was under orders to organize a large contingent in preparation for war against the United States.
-All hands would be required for the task at hand.
+His detention was short-lived as Micheltorena was under orders to organize a large contingent in preparation for war against the U.S. All hands would be required for the task at hand.

 This turned out to backfire on him, as on November 14, 1844, a group of Californios led by Manuel Castro revolted against Mexican authority.
 José Castro and Alvarado commanded the troops.
 There was no actual fighting, a truce was negotiated and Micheltorena agreed to dismiss his convict troops.
 Micheltorena reneged on the deal and fighting broke out this time.
 The rebels won the Battle of Providencia in February 1845 at the Los Angeles River and Micheltorena and his troops left California.